"The poor you shall always have among you . . "

 Mobile Medical Clinics Northern Uganda

 A Mobile Medical Clinic can treat upwards to 4,000 patients in a two week cycle.
 We team up with local Ugandan doctors and pharmacists, purchase medical supplies in-country, and partner with other medical personnel from around the United States to provide a much needed service for those who have no access to any kind of medical care.
 Care is provided to all patients without regard to tribe or religion.
 About 20 percent of our patients are Muslim.
-Our mobile medical clinics travel throughout northern Uganda and around the northern slopes of Mt.
-Elgon.
+Our mobile medical clinics travel throughout northern Uganda.

 Each year hundreds of patients have to be turned away due to lack of personnel.
 There is a great need for Medical Doctors, Dentists, and Ophthalmologists.
 Any and all other medical backgrounds can be applied.
 Don't have a medical background?
 No problem.
 There are jobs for everyone!
 Please fill out the contact form under the "Get Involved" link if interested.